Adding a Driver to Insurance

 Teen Drivers

 Add teen drivers immediately when they get their learner's permit or license.
 Most states require coverage within 30 to 60 days of licensing.
-States like Maryland, Indiana, and Illinois require coverage even for drivers with learner's permits, while others only need it once your teen has a full license.
+States like Maryland, Indiana and Illinois require coverage even for drivers with learner's permits, while others only need it once your teen has a full license.

 Teen drivers are more likely to be involved in accidents due to inexperience, so having coverage is essential.
 Failing to add your teen can lead to claim denials if they have an accident.
 Insurers cross-check DMV records with your address to spot unlisted teen drivers, which could result in policy cancellation for misrepresentation.
+According to the Insurance Information Institute, teen drivers ages 16-19 are nearly three times more likely to be in a fatal crash than drivers 20 and older.

 man icon